KaseyDrexler/CakePHP-CJSync/README.md

 A CakePHP Plugin for importing Commission Junction Ads Automatically.
 You can then create Ad Pools that will rotate between all ads in the pool.
+I Built this in 2 days.
+So, sorry if it is not as full featured as you would like.
+I will add improvements over time.